 Luxury

 Caro Hotel – The Caro Hotel is perfect for anyone seeking a personalized, luxurious stay near the city center.
-Built within a 19th-century palace, the Caro Hotel resonates with Spanish history and is limited to only 26 rooms, each unique from the other.
+Built within a 19th-century palace, the Caro Hotel resonates with Spanish history and is limited to only 26 rooms, each unique.
 Located in the Seu-Xerea neighborhood, the hotel is a short stroll from the Valencia Cathedral and other historic sites.
-The Alma del Temple restaurant is located on site in the oldest building in Valencia.
-Alma del Temple retains a 12th-century Arab wall, adding to the historic ambience and the menu’s modern interpretation of traditional, Valencian flavors.
+The Alma del Temple restaurant is located on-site in the oldest building in Valencia.
+Alma del Temple retains a 12th-century Arab wall, adding to the historic ambiance and the menu’s modern interpretation of traditional Valencian flavors.
 The Caro Hotel also features a swimming pool, a bar, and bicycle rental services.

-Only YOU Hotel Valencia – This boutique hotel is located in the heart of the city’s historic center, around the corner from Plaça de l'Ajuntament and the Valencia City Hall or Ayuntamiento.
-Nearby historic sites include the Cathedral of Valencia and the Lonja de la Seda, or the Silk Market building.
+Only YOU Hotel Valencia – This boutique hotel is located in the heart of the city’s historic center, around the corner from Plaça de l'Ajuntament and the Valencia City Hall, or Ayuntamiento.
+Nearby historic sites include the Cathedral of Valencia and the Lonja de la Seda (Silk Market building).
 The Only YOU Hotel also features a cocktail bar, fitness center, and even a florist.
 The bistro restaurant, located on the hotel’s top floor, offers an “avant-garde” approach to traditional Valencian flavors.
 The hotel includes a second restaurant, Salvaje, which features Japanese fusion cuisine in a lively atmosphere with a nightly DJ.

 Mid-range

 Jardin Botanico Hotel-Boutique – Located in Valencia’s Carmen neighborhood, Jardin Botanico Hotel-Boutique is situated near the botanical gardens and the Valencia Institute of Modern Art (IVAM).
-It features elegant rooms, a trendy bar, and four stars, making it perfect for both leisure and business travelers.
+It features elegant rooms, a trendy bar, and a four-star rating, making it perfect for both leisure and business travelers.
 The hotel also offers bicycle rental services for guests.

 Hotel Zenit Valencia – Hotel Zenit Valencia is situated in the financial center of the city, positioning it close to numerous transport options, including Estación del Norte, the Estación Joaquín Sorolla for high-speed trains, and the Xativa metro station.
-The Valencia City Hall and the Plaza de Toros are also both closeby.
+The Valencia City Hall and the Plaza de Toros are also nearby.
 Hotel Zenit features a sauna and fitness room at no cost to guests.
-The hotel offers breakfast in its Azahar restaurant, with items suitable for celiacs/gluten sensitivities and other dietary restrictions
+The hotel offers breakfast in its Azahar restaurant, with items suitable for celiacs/gluten sensitivities and other dietary restrictions.

 Budget

-Petit Palace Plaza de la Reina – The Petit Palace Plaza de la Reina stands in front of the National Museum of Ceramics and Arts in the historic center of Valencia, with other historic sites like the Central Market, the Turia Gardens, and the Puerta del Mar very closeby.
+Petit Palace Plaza de la Reina – The Petit Palace Plaza de la Reina stands in front of the National Museum of Ceramics and Arts in the historic center of Valencia, with other historic sites like the Central Market, the Turia Gardens, and the Puerta del Mar nearby.
 The hotel preserves the charm of the old 1930s palace that houses it, boasting rooms that can sleep up to 5 people.
 The hotel also offers free bicycle rentals, as well as a MIFI service that gives guests access to the internet and free data throughout the city.
-Pets are welcome at the Petit Palace Plaza de la Reina at no additional charge when booked directly through the Petit Palace Plaza de la Reina.
+Pets are welcome at the Petit Palace Plaza de la Reina at no additional charge when booked directly through the hotel.

-Hotel Kramer – Located outside of the city center, Hotel Kramer is situated in the Campanar neighborhood and down the street from the Campanar metro station.
-From the hotel, the city center, including sites like the Central Market and the Quart Towers, can be accessed with a 15- to 20-minute walk.
+Hotel Kramer – Located outside the city center, Hotel Kramer is situated in the Campanar neighborhood, just down the street from the Campanar metro station.
+From the hotel, the city center, including sites like the Central Market and the Quart Towers, can be reached with a 15- to 20-minute walk.
 The hotel also includes the Kramer Bar, where guests can enjoy a coffee, an unpretentious meal, or dinner with a cocktail.
-Hote Kramer also provides bicycle rental services, and they can arrange transportation to and from the airport.
-For even more convenience, hotel staff can sell you tickets to the local sites and attractions so you can skip the lines.
+Hotel Kramer also provides bicycle rental services and can arrange transportation to and from the airport.
+For added convenience, hotel staff can sell you tickets to local sites and attractions, allowing you to skip the lines.

 Sightseeing & Activities in Valencia

 Valencia Cathedral – Also known as the Cathedral of the Holy Chalice, this building is a stunning example of Valencian Gothic architecture.
-Over the centuries, it has morphed from a Roman temple into a mosque, and finally into a Catholic cathedral.
-As the name suggests, it's especially renowned for housing what is believed to be the Holy Grail, the cup used by Jesus at the Last Supper.
-It's a bold claim, for sure, but go have a look at it and make up your own mind.
-You’ll also find the desiccated arm of a saint within, as well as beautiful frescoes and intricate carvings.
-For a small extra charge, you can also climb the famous Micalet bell tower for amazing views of the city below.
+Over the centuries, it has evolved from a Roman temple into a mosque, and finally into a Catholic cathedral.
+As the name suggests, it’s especially renowned for housing what is believed to be the Holy Grail, the cup used by Jesus at the Last Supper.
+It’s a bold claim, to be sure, but go have a look at it and decide for yourself.
+You’ll also find the desiccated arm of a saint, along with beautiful frescoes and intricate carvings.
+For a small extra charge, you can climb the famous Micalet bell tower for amazing views of the city below.
 Book tour →

-La Lonja de la Seda (Silk Exchange) – One of Valencia's most iconic landmarks and a UNESCO World Heritage Site, this building is an example of Valencian Gothic architecture with intricate stonework, towering columns, and detailed ceilings.
-Like the cathedral, it was built in the late 15th century and was once the center of Valencia's thriving silk trade.
-It is divided into three main parts: the Contract Hall, where merchants negotiated; the Tower, which housed a chapel and cells for detaining dishonest traders; and the Consulado del Mar, an elegant courtroom.
+La Lonja de la Seda (Silk Exchange) – One of Valencia's most iconic landmarks and a UNESCO World Heritage Site, this building is a prime example of Valencian Gothic architecture, featuring intricate stonework, towering columns, and detailed ceilings.
+Like the cathedral, it was built in the late 15th century and once served as the center of Valencia's thriving silk trade.
+It is divided into three main sections: the Contract Hall, where merchants negotiated; the Tower, which housed a chapel and cells for detaining dishonest traders; and the Consulado del Mar, an elegant courtroom.
 Book tour →

 The Old Town – Also known as Barrio del Carmen, Valencia's Old Town is a historic district filled with narrow, winding streets.
-Feel free to get lost within them, as there is something to see at every turn.
-This is where you’ll find the aforementioned Cathedral and Silk Exchange buildings, but also the Basilica de la Virgen church and the Quart and Serrano Towers—relics of ancient Valencia when it originally served as a walled city.
+Feel free to get lost within them, as there’s something to see at every turn.
+This is where you’ll find the aforementioned Cathedral and Silk Exchange buildings, as well as the Basilica de la Virgen church and the Quart and Serrano Towers—relics of ancient Valencia when it was a walled city.
 There are also many museums within the Old Town, including the National Ceramics Museum, housed in a Rococo-style palace, and the wonderfully detailed archaeological museum.
-Between sights, take refuge in the area’s many lively bars and traditional tapas restaurants.
+Between sights, take refuge in the area’s lively bars and traditional tapas restaurants.
 Book tour →

-Mercado Central (Central Market) – Located in a stunning Modernist building with beautiful stained glass windows and ornate tilework, the market is a feast for the senses.
+Mercado Central (Central Market) – Located in a stunning Modernist building with beautiful stained-glass windows and ornate tilework, the market is a feast for the senses.
 It is one of the largest markets in Europe, with over 1,200 stalls offering fresh produce, seafood, meats, spices, and local delicacies.
-The atmosphere manages to remain local despite the tourist visitors, and most of the stalls have been passed down through families for generations.
-Be sure to tuck into some manchego cheese or a farton donut dunked in horchata.
-The central bar is also a wonderful place to try Valencia’s signature cocktail, Agua de Valencia.
+Despite its popularity with tourists, the atmosphere remains authentically local, with many stalls passed down through families for generations.
+Be sure to sample some manchego cheese or a farton donut dunked in horchata.
+The central bar is also a wonderful spot to try Valencia’s signature cocktail, Agua de Valencia.
 Book tour →

 Turia Garden – Jardín del Turia stretches over 9 kilometers through the heart of the city.
 This lush park was created in the former riverbed of the Turia River, which was diverted after a catastrophic flood in 1957.
 Today, it is a vibrant urban oasis, featuring walking and cycling paths, sports fields, playgrounds, and beautiful gardens.
 Turia Garden connects several of Valencia's key landmarks, including the City of Arts and Sciences at one end and the historic Bioparc at the other.